wakesurfer/terraform-meetup/README.md

 Terraform is distributed in binary form for all platforms.
 Extract the binary from the archive in a suitable directory on your machine.

 ## Install some form of bash on your machine ##
-We need to run some OpenSSL commands to create the certificates to use for authentication.
+We need to run some OpenSSL commands to create the keys used for authentication.
 OpenSSL can be installed in most Linux's via the package manager and used from the shell.
 The easiest way in Win 10 is probably to install the Ubuntu bash or similar from the Windows App Store.
 Another possibility is to install the Git-bash https://gitforwindows.org Yet another possibility is installing Cygwin in Windows.